Avoid Smoking and Restrict Alcohol

 Introduction.

-In an age where every other health trend and exercise tip populates our screens daily, it is simple to overlook the fundamentals.
-But some of the most significant dangers to long term well being are not mysterious superfoods or elaborate workout regimens.
+In an age where every other health trend and exercise tip appears on our screens daily, it is easy to overlook the fundamentals.
+However, some of the most significant dangers to long term well being are not mysterious superfoods or elaborate workout regimens.
 They are habits many people accept as normal or part of life.
 At the top of that list are smoking and alcohol.

 For generations, these habits have shaped social scenes, work parties, and downtime.
-But strip away the cloak of culture and habit, and the truth is undeniable: smoking and excessive drinking aren't habits.
+But strip away the cloak of culture and habit, and the truth is undeniable.
+Smoking and excessive drinking are not habits.
 They are insidious, dominant saboteurs that can destroy the very foundation of an extended, healthy, and meaningful life.

 Let’s unpack the profound ways smoking and alcohol affect your body and mind, and why making a shift could be one of the best decisions you will ever make.